beerendan/PersonalPortfolio/README.md

 # PersonalPortfolio
-Brendan Bowen's Personal Portfolio of work completed in the Carleton University Fullstack Bootcamp
+My Personal Portfolio of work completed in the Carleton University Fullstack Bootcamp